Who Do You Think You Are?

 That alone is hardly a reason for me to doubt myself for the length of my life and then go on to seriously fuck a lot of it up.

-That changes when you consider this:
+But that changes once you consider this:

 I was nine when my mother moved my younger sisters and me from Hong Kong to Dallas after my father's death.
 We spent five years neglected and in near isolation: no friends, no relatives, and no intervention by police, teachers, neighbors or social workers.